Crossroads Community Center

 September 2021 Set-up for a wedding reception

 Where It Began.
 Across Farrell Road behind the one-room Webster School, stood a cider mill for grinding apples into mash and then pressing the cloth-layered mash to squeeze out cider.
 The grinder and press were powered with a horse harnessed to a turnstile.
-A barn built of hand-hewn timbers on the John W. Williams farm some time prior to 1867 was storage for the cider.
-Mr. Williams ran his cider operation from 1867 until after the turn of the century.
+John W. Williams built a barn on his farm some time prior to 1867 as storage for the cider.
+The foundation had 18” thick walls of split field stone and mortar and an earthen floor for cold storage.
+The barn was a 1 ½ story structure framed with hand-hewn timber pinned with oak trunnels, or treenails.
+The exterior was clad with 13” rough-sawn vertical boards and painted red.
+The roof was composed of sawn wooden shingles.
+A set of double doors marked the entrance on the south side.

 Cider Barn with lean-to addition Pre-1867